 Everyone is inherently prejudiced, but we must actively check our racial biases.
 Acknowledging the ways in which you judge others is the first step in tackling your own biases and prejudices, and we all must act sooner rather than later–people’s lives are literally at stake.

-Since I—someone who is not a representative responsible for voting on this topic—actually sat through and listened to what most of the people testifying had to say, I learned a lot about the specifics of maternal death and the barriers many women face because of insurance and lack of access to quality, or any, medical care.
+Since I—someone who is not a representative responsible for voting on this topic—actually sat through and listened to what most of the people testifying had to say, I learned a lot about the specifics of maternal death and the barriers many women face because of insurance and lack of access to quality medical care.
 But the hearing really reinforced something else for me: following Mrs. Irving’s witness testimony about her daughter, I really started to think about our culture’s issue with trusting women, especially when that is compounded with other biases like racism.
-The United States is the most dangerous “developed” nation to have a baby because, for one, the medical community doesn’t trust women when they say they aren’t okay, especially Black and Native and Indigenous women.
+The United States is the most dangerous “developed” nation to have a baby because, for one, the medical community doesn’t trust women when they say they aren’t okay, especially Black and Native women.
 Mrs. Irving’s daughter was blatantly dismissed when she complained to her doctors about discomfort, and she died as a result.
-Of course many factors contribute to the rates of maternal mortality (including, but not limited to: access to quality care, mental health, insurance, income level, etc.), but in a lot of cases I think life or death can boil down to implicit biases and whether doctors trust the women that they are being paid to care for.
+Of course many factors contribute to the rates of maternal mortality (including but not limited to: access to quality care, mental health, insurance, income level, etc.), but in a lot of cases I think life or death can boil down to implicit biases and whether doctors trust the women that they are being paid to care for.

 Why is it so hard for people to believe women?
 To trust women?
 This isn’t only a problem relating to maternal health and mortality, or even just a problem within medicine.
 We all know there’s an issue with people believing women who say they’ve been sexually assaulted or abused.
 Many of us have lived that.
 There’s also a long history of women’s mental health issues being dismissed or not taken seriously.
-The issue of maternal mortality not only reflects the role that racism plays in healthcare and society as a whole, but also the ways in which women aren’t believed or trusted even when it comes to their own bodies and feelings.
+The issue of maternal mortality not only reflects the role that racism plays in healthcare and society as a whole, but also the ways in which women aren’t believed or trusted even when it comes to our own bodies and feelings.